-Greg also served as a As ImClone’s General Counsel, Greg played a key role in managing multiple clinical and regulatory activities that led to the 2008 acquisition by Eli Lilly for $6.5 billion.
+A lawyer by training, Greg served as a As ImClone’s General Counsel and played a key role in managing multiple clinical and regulatory activities that led to the 2008 acquisition by Eli Lilly for $6.5 billion.
 Earlier in his career, Greg was responsible for providing legal advice to the AstraZeneca oncology franchise as senior counsel and he started his biopharma legal career at the national law firm of Morgan Lewis.
 Greg holds a Bachelor of Science degree from Syracuse University and a JD from Temple University School of Law.

 Prior to launching Engage Therapeutics, Jouko was senior medical director at Lundbeck, where he was responsible for medical oversight and post approval development of epilepsy products including SABRIL® (vigabatrin) and ONFI® (clobazam).
 He oversaw the optimal and safe use of the drugs, working closely with advocacy groups including the Epilepsy Foundation.

 Before his time at Lundbeck, Jouko served in leadership roles at UCB Pharma within the epilepsy team for the clinical development of VIMPAT® (lacosamide).
 He played a key role in designing, implementing and completing clinical trials for phases 3-4 and served as medical lead for the VIMPAT® (lacosamide) monotherapy programs for partial onset seizures in the United States and Europe.
 He was also the lead for the VIMPAT® (lacosamide) generalized tonic-clonic seizures program.
 Jouko also served as medical and clinical lead for the BRIVIACT® (brivaracetam) program in idiopathic generalized seizures.
-In his role at UCB he served as the medical expert in all interactions with U.S and EU regulatory authorities.
+In his role at UCB he served as the medical expert in all interactions with U.S, and EU regulatory authorities.

-Prior to that, Jouko served as head of the neurology group in clinical development at Jazz Pharmaceuticals, where he played an integral role in the development of JZP-8 (intranasal clonazepam) for acute repetitive seizures and JZP-4 (a lamotrigine-like compound) for partial onset seizures.
+Jouko has also served as head of the neurology group in clinical development at Jazz Pharmaceuticals, where he played an integral role in the development of JZP-8 (intranasal clonazepam) for acute repetitive seizures and JZP-4 (a lamotrigine-like compound) for partial onset seizures.
 At GlaxoSmithKline, Jouko was director in clinical development and medical affairs for LAMICTAL® (lamotrigine), where he was scientific and clinical lead.
 Jouko received his MD and PhD from the University of Oulu in Finland, where he served at the helm of the Epilepsy Research Group for nearly 10 years.